 - L-Arginine (however, in middle age men it stops working and can do damage)

-- L-Citrulline Malate Complex (recently discovered to do wonders for chronic fatigue syndrome and fibromyalgia)
+- L-Citrulline Malate (recently discovered to do wonders for chronic fatigue syndrome and fibromyalgia)

 - Beet Juice, the latest fad.

-I dropped my blood pressure 40 points using L-Citrulline Malate Complex and still use it when I’m not using beet juice.
+I personally dropped my blood pressure significantly using L-Citrulline Malate Complex and still use it when I’m not using beet juice.

 All of these or any combination will be helpful, and you’ll notice the extra energy within a half hour of supplementing.
 People who work out always take one or more of these supplements.